Music at St Ignatius

 Music plays a special role in developing children’s social, communication and artistic skills.
 At St Ignatius, a specialist teacher teaches Music throughout the key stages.

 During EYFS and KS1, children develop musicianship skills, using their voices, body percussion, and classroom instruments.
 They start being able to copy simple rhythmic and melodic patterns, and by Year 2, children recognize some standard musical notation.
-Years 1 & 2 take part in a weekly Singing Assembly, and there is a KS1 Choir.
+Years 1 & 2 take part in a weekly Singing Assembly.

 Throughout KS2, children continue to develop and build on the musical skills embedded at KS1.
 Singing remains a core element of the music curriculum and children can join an After-School KS2 Choir.

-In Year 3, children have taster’ recorder and ukulele lessons in preparation for the Wider Opportunities instrumental tuition, run by Haringay Music Service.
-All children in Year 4 have the opportunity to learn guitar, trumpet or clarinet in groups led by specialist instrumental tutors.
-They can opt to continue these instruments in Year5.
-We also have a Year 5 Ukulele Club.
+All children in Year 4 have the opportunity to learn trumpet in groups led by specialist instrumental tutors.
+They can opt to continue these instruments in Year 5.

 Royal Academy of Music: